DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - (find video of Steve Jobs and Jonny Ive talking about ideas)
  - http://www.businessinsider.com/steve-jobs-ideas-2014-3?IR=T
  - the more ideas you generate the more ideas you will have.
 Capture them on books, create hyperlinked connections between them

+## Impostor Syndrome

+...

+---

+**Topics to cover and ideas**

+ - happens all the time
+ - can be very damaging when starting the carer